Latest News

 Covid-19 & Flu Vaccines

-We will be sending for eligible patients via sms text (where we hold a valid mobile telephone number) or letter invite to the eligible groups.
+We are sending for eligible patients via sms text (where we hold a valid mobile telephone number) or letter invite to the eligible groups.

 If you are not able to attend on the day of your invite we will hold further clinics.
 Some of these appointments are now available to book online using the Online Patients Services website.
 You will need to be registered for this service but anyone who orders their medications via this website are already registered.
 Click on "My Appointments" and you will be able to see what dates are available.